BernardasJuzumas/spiketech_assignment/README.md

 2. Database must support thousands of potential consecutive connections.
 Assuming we get up to 10k request per second, and every transaction takes up to 100ms (0.1s) to handle the database will need to potentially have up to 1000 open connection slots.
 Every connection takes up memory too (~1-2MB per connection).
 Supporting thousands of parallel connections will also contribute to CPU load.
 We will get inbuilt connection pooling support from PostgREST too, so this setting should satisfy the requirement.

+> All the estimations provided below are just assumptions for "worst-case".
+With sufficient time and tuning these resources can be drastically scaled back

 Although the service database is relatively small, transactions are few and optimized, to reach performace benchmarks I would start start with the following database server's hardware configuration:
 - 4-8 vCPUs to handle burst-parallel workloads;
 - 32 GB (at least 16GB) of system memory to fit larger indexes and maintain connextion pools.